RihTengWu/2021_MSSP/README.md

 **If you find this repository useful and informative, please cite the following paper**:

-Rih-Teng Wu et al. (2021) "A Physics-constrained Deep Learning Based Approach for Acoustic Inverse Scattering Problems," *Mechanical Systems and Signal Processing*
+Rih-Teng Wu, Mehdi Jokar, Mohammad R. Jahanshahi, Fabio Semperlotti.
+(2021) "A Physics-constrained Deep Learning Based Approach for Acoustic Inverse Scattering Problems," *Mechanical Systems and Signal Processing*